Notes for Applicants

 Student Visa/Entry Permit

-Persons who do not have the right of abode or right to land and wish to enter Hong Kong for the purpose of education are required by law to obtain a valid student visa/entry permit issued by the Hong Kong Immigration Department before arriving in Hong Kong.
+Persons who do not have the right of abode or right to land and wish to enter Hong Kong for the purpose of education are required by law to obtain a valid student visa/entry permit issued by IMMD before arriving in Hong Kong.
 It is the student’s responsibility to obtain a valid student visa/entry permit before arrival, and to comply with the terms and conditions of the visa/entry permit.
 If you are unable to present a valid student visa/entry permit that corresponds to the programme you intend to study, you will not be allowed to enrol in our programme.
 If you are holding or have applied for a student visa/entry permit but subsequently decide to take up another programme, you may need to apply for a new student visa.
-Please consult our Global Engagement Office for advice on your actions required for obtaining the appropriate student visa/entry permit.
 CityU graduates holding an extended student visa/entry permit of the previous programme should apply for another student visa/entry permit for enrolment in the newly admitted programme.
+Please consult our Global Engagement Office (GEO) for advice on your actions required for obtaining the appropriate student visa/entry permit.

-Students admitted from overseas countries should direct their applications for a visa to the Chinese Embassy or Consulate General in their place of residence or to the Immigration Department of the Hong Kong Special Administrative Region (HKSAR).
+Students admitted from overseas countries should direct their applications for a visa to the Chinese Embassy or Consulate General in their place of residence or to the IMMD.
 As part of the application for a visa, applicants are required to nominate a Hong Kong resident aged 18 or above to act as a sponsor.
 Those who have difficulty in nominating a sponsor may write to CityU to act in this capacity.
 Mainland students should submit their application for student visa/entry permit via CityU which will be required to act as the sponsor for their study.
-For information on visa/entry permit application, please consult our Global Engagement Office.
+For information on visa/entry permit application, please consult our GEO.
+If you need advice on visa requirements, please consult the IMMD.

 In accordance with the regulations of the Immigration Department in Hong Kong, students holding a student visa/entry permit for studying in Hong Kong are allowed to undertake part-time paid employment during their stay in Hong Kong under stipulated conditions.